v0lta/PyTorch-Wavelet-Toolbox/README.rst

 - finally, this package provides adaptive wavelet support (experimental).

 This toolbox extends `PyWavelets <https://pywavelets.readthedocs.io/en/latest/>`_.
 In addition to boundary wavelets, we provide GPU and gradient support via a PyTorch backend.
-Complete documentation is available at: https://pytorch-wavelet-toolbox.readthedocs.io/en/latest/ptwt.html
+Complete documentation of our Python API is available at: https://pytorch-wavelet-toolbox.readthedocs.io/en/latest/ptwt.html

 This toolbox is independent work.
 Meta or the PyTorch team have not endorsed it.